robertoostenveld/arduino/esp32_3wd_stepper/README.md

 Considering the 3-wheel-drive robot platform, wheel 1 is placed at the front (the "nose") and wheel 2 and 3 at the left and right back.
 The x-axis is pointing fron the center to wheel 1, and the y-axix pointing to the left.
 The angle theta is positive when (seen from the top) the robot turns to the left (CCW) and negative to the right.

+## Settings

+In the settings menu you can change the following parameters.

+### Repeat

+This can be 0 (false) or 1 (true) and specifies whether a route should be repeated when the end of the route is reached.

+### Absolute

+This can be 0 (false) for relative coordinates) or 1 (true) for absolute coordinates.

+When configured as relative, you specify the waypoints and movements _relative_ to the robot's position at the moment each route starts.
+The starting position (and angle) is set to zero and every new route is executed without taking any previously executed routes into consideration.

+When configured as absolute, you specify all waypoints relative to the robot's initial position and orientation in the room.
+WHen starting a new route, the latest known position (and orientation) is taken as the starting point.

+### Warp

+This is a floating point number by which the time and distances are scaled.
+By default the warp is 1.00.

+If you specify the warp as 2.00, all positions along the route will be multiplied by a factor of 2x and the time between waypoints will be also be multiplied by a factor of 2x.
+Consequently, the speed for each segment will remain the same, and the overall route will be 2x larger and will take 2x longer.

+If you specify the warp as 0.5, the overall route will be 2x shorter and faster

+### Serial

+This can be 0 (false) or 1 (true) and specifies how much information will be printed on the serial console when the robot is connected to a computer.
+This is only for debugging.

 ## Links

 [1]: https://github.com/manav20/3-wheel-omni